-As a chiropractor, Dr. Heller is passionate about helping his patients find long-term pain relief as naturally as possible.
+As a chiropractor, Dr. Ladyzhensky is passionate about helping his patients find long-term pain relief as naturally as possible.
 That means that he takes a whole-person, multidisciplinary approach to wellness, recognizing that a variety of factors can contribute to pain and impact your health.

 He knows from experience that, for many people living with pain, finding relief can be a challenge that involves a lot of trial and error.
 That’s why he strives to alleviate pain as quickly as possible, while working to address its underlying cause.
-Rather than relying on a pill to numb or suppress your pain, Dr. Heller and his team use innovative techniques and state-of-the-art therapies to cut straight to the source of your pain.
+Rather than relying on a pill to numb or suppress your pain, Dr. Ladyzhensky and his team use innovative techniques and state-of-the-art therapies to cut straight to the source of your pain.
 This whole-person approach is commonly used to treat pain stemming from numerous conditions, including:

 Depending on what’s causing your pain, you may benefit from several natural methods of immediate pain relief.
 Applying heat or cold can alleviate pain in many cases: Heat increases the flow of blood, oxygen, and nutrients to the affected area, while cold compresses are used to help reduce inflammation.